Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Experiments

 \subsection{3D Cone Beam CT - Ti Rod Phantoms}

 In this subsection, we study using both monochromatic and polychromatic sources, a setting more typical of a non-destructive evaluation (NDE) application, with phantoms consisting of randomly placed titanium rods as described in \ref{sec:data_generation}.
 These phantoms include high object densities resulting in high ray attenuations.
 Moreover, the scatter signals corresponding to various views have higher frequency content and there is an increased dependence of the scatter signal on the angle of the measurement.
 These factors all have the potential to make the problem more challenging.
+Several authors (e.g.,\cite{maier2018deep}) estimated scatter at reduced spatial resolution to take advantage of its characteristic smoothness compared to the primary.
+However, having high contrast sharp objects as in Sections \ref{sec:mono_parallel_CT} and \ref{sec:ti_rods_CBCT}, we have chosen not to do so since smoothness of the scatter may not hold uniformly.

 DSE and PhILSCAT were each trained on 27 and tested on 3 such phantoms, respectively, using $K=360$ uniformly spaced views with $P=10^8$ photons each for each phantom.